soudy/qsy/README.md

 meas q, c
 ```
 collapsing the quantum register `q` and storing the measurement result in `c`.
 This only works when the quantum register and classical register are equal in size.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file
+for the full license.